Does Canada’s lack of big companies affect the nation’s productivity?

 Peter Josty is Executive Director of the Centre for Innovation Studies in Calgary.

 The real key to standard of living and prosperity is GDP per capita.
-Canada’s GDP per capita has been slipping since 1980 compared with the U.S. and other advanced economies, largely driven by declining productivity (see graphic below).
+Canada’s GDP per capita has been slipping since 1980 compared with the U.S. and other advanced economies, largely driven by declining productivity.

 Many reasons have been put forward for the decline in productivity compared with peer countries.
 These include: